TopicalTom/Shoppies/README.md

 <br />

-Using these heuristics as a guide, I was able to venture out from the initial structure provided and facilitate an experience that more effectively communicates the why, what and how of the Shoppies user journey.
-I will cover this in detail in the following sections but for reference, I have provided an earlier iteration of my version of Shoppies before I applied any UX improvements to showcase how the design was changed in relation to the final live version [here](https://shoppies.netlify.app/).
+I'll be going more into detail into the specifics of how these heuristics were applied, but at a high-level they were used to venture out from the initial layout provided to more effectively communicate the why, what and how of the Shoppies user journey.
+For reference, I have provided an earlier iteration of my version of Shoppies before I applied any UX improvements (below) to showcase how the design was changed in relation to the final live version [here](https://shoppies.netlify.app/).

 <br />